stashed/docs/docs/guides/advanced-use-case/cross-cluster-backup/index.md

 ## Restore into `staging` Cluster

-This section will demonstrate you restoring the backed-up data into `staging` cluster.
+This section will demonstrate restoring the backed-up data into the `staging` cluster.

 **Stop Taking Backup of the Old Deployment:**